 Choosing a clipper that is appropriate to your dog’s fur type and length is best.
 Lower-powered models are just fine for short-haired dogs with thin fur.

 Dog hair clippers fall into one of these 2 categories.

 Single-speed clippers will only trim your dog’s hair at one speed.
 There is no way to make the blade go faster or slower.

-There are many 2 speed models available, but many popular ones have 5 speeds.
+There are many 2-speed models available, but many popular ones have 5 speeds.

-A lower speed setting can be used on thinner parts of the coat or tails, and ears and higher speed can be used to cut through thick fur.
+A lower speed setting can be used on thinner parts of the coat or tail, and ears, while a higher speed can be used to cut through thick fur.